 (a) Represents the period from July 1, 1997 through December 31, 1997.

 Revenues and purchased power and fuel costs increased $183 million and $188 million, respectively, in 1999 as compared to 1998.
 Revenues increased primarily as a result of an increase in the number of customers served by Portland General.
 Higher purchased power and fuel costs, which increased 42% in 1999, offset the increase in revenues.
-Other income, net increased $31 million in 1999 as compared to 1998 primarily as a result of a gain recognized on the sale of a power plant.
+Other income, net increased $31 million in 1999 as compared to 1998 primarily as a result of a gain recognized on the sale of certain assets.

 The 1998 results were impacted by a warmer than normal winter and the transfer of the majority of its electricity wholesale business to the Enron Wholesale segment, partially offset by an increase in sales to retail customers.